Managers Must Intervene in Conflict Resolution

 Organization leaders are responsible for creating a work environment that enables people to thrive.
-If turf wars, disagreements, and differences of opinion escalate into interpersonal conflict, you must intervene immediately.
+If turf wars, disagreements, and differences of opinion escalate into interpersonal conflict, you must intervene immediately with conflict resolution mediation.

 Not intervening is not an option if you value your organization and your positive culture.
 In conflict-ridden situations, your mediation skills and interventions are critical.

 We're not talking about the daily disagreements that employees may experience at work.
 Most employees will get over and past those fairly quickly.
 But, a long-lasting conflict that is negatively affecting work and the people who work with the employees in conflict must be resolved.

-This kind of conflict can pose a challenge for a manager because your employees are demonstrating that they can't resolve it alone and the supervisor's intervention is needed and critical for workplace harmony and productivity.
+This kind of conflict can pose a challenge for a manager because your employees are demonstrating that they can't resolve it alone and the manager's intervention is needed and critical for workplace harmony and productivity.

 Actions to Avoid in Mediating a Conflict Resolution

 Do not avoid the conflict, hoping it will go away.
 It won't.
 Even if the conflict appears to have been superficially put to rest, it will rear its ugly head whenever stress increases or a new disagreement occurs.

 An unresolved conflict or interpersonal disagreement festers just under the surface in your work environment.
 It bubbles to the surface whenever enabled, and always at the worst possible moment.
 The unresolved conflict has an impact on any employee who works with or who is associated with the employees who are in conflict.